10 Best Things to do in Venice in 2 Days

-Venice is a lovely city – well, that seems obvious 🙂 and there are some places that have become world-famous – it is not only the gondolas that belong to Venice.
+Venice is a lovely city – well, that seems obvious, and there are some places that have become world-famous – it is not only the gondolas that belong to Venice.
 Find out about the best places to visit in Venice in 2 days and the best things to do in Venice.

 You actually cannot miss the Grand Canal – the main “street” in Venice, or to be more precise one of the busiest water-traffic corridor where lots of gondolas, boats etc. provide public transport with some lovely hotels, shops, and restaurants lined up.

 The most famous bridge is the Rialto Bridge, which can get be quite crowded at times but still worth to be visited.
 Rialto Bridge is one of the bridges Grand Canal and its unique shape has made it a popular photo spot.
-There are also shops where you can get souvenirs (like masks).
+There are also shops where you can get souvenirs (like the typical Venice masks).

 For many tourists, a gondola ride is obligatory (about 100€ for a ride, one boat, accommodates up to six people).
 We preferred discovering the place by foot back then (to be honest, one main reason were that we were poor students back then).

 Book your own gondola rides here to get the best deals and save money.

 The Basilica di San Marco, also known as Saint Mark´s Basicila, is another place I recommend visiting though it can also be crowded.
-We did not go inside but you can book a tour if you are interested to see the impressive (at least I assume so) interior.
+We did not go inside but you can book a tour if you are interested to see the impressive interior.

-It is cathedral church of Venice and the square in front of it – Piazza san Marco – is a busy and popular place for tourists.
+It is the cathedral church of Venice and the square in front of it – Piazza san Marco – is a busy and popular place for tourists.